ChinaNetCloud/nc-backup-py/docs/MYSQL.md

 }
 ```

-### Configure credentails accordingly

 * Create a MySQL user that can perform the dump of the database.

-localhost host only apply for local backup -- if you need to connect to a remote database, you will need to adapt accordingly (replace 'localhost' by '%')
+localhost applies only for local backup -- if you need to connect to a remote database, you will need to adapt accordingly (replace 'localhost' by '%')

+*If we use localhost, mysql will allow the user to connect only via the unix socket.
+Hence we cannot use TCP (127.0.0.1) to connect, i.e 'user'@'127.0.0.1' is not the same as 'user'@'localhost'*

 ```sql
 CREATE USER 'ncbackupdb'@'localhost' identified by 'PASSWORD';